KTC96/Echoes-Of-The-Exclusion/README.md

 * Count how many inputs (decisions and directions) it took for the player to successfully complete the game and display high scores.
 * Implement a health feature, more weapons and a combat system.
 * Have more items that can be stored in the players inventory which can be checked by entering a specific word.
+* Properly integrate classes for different instances of the game

 ## Data Model